 There was roughly an 8-inch gap at the bottom (2×6 base height at 5-1/2″ plus 2-3/4″).
 We ripped down a 1×10, then glued and nailed it to the front of the base.
 It looked pretty sleek with the top and bottom both covered up and flush with the doors, so we didn’t add any baseboards.
 You can see the before and after in the pictures below.
 So much better, isn’t it?

 If you want the trim piece to tied in with the rest of the room, you can install the same baseboard along the bottom.
 Watch this video to learn how to cope baseboards.
-I tried it out with an orbital sander to shave off the underneath MDF, and it made a much more professional and seamless joint.
+I tried this technique with an orbital sander to shave off the underneath MDF.
+It made a much more professional and seamless joint.

 You may have noticed the trim was off-white and didn’t match the color of the IKEA FORSAND doors.
 It was a lot more noticeable on the top vs. at the bottom.
 Proves that white paints can look very different in different lighting conditions.
 After looking through lots of paint samples, I finally found: